-- Unless Council determines to consider it as an item of urgent business, no motion (other than a motion to receive the same) may be made on any petition, joint letter, memorial or other like application until the next fixed Council meeting after that at which it has been presented. - It is incumbent on every Councillor presenting a petition or joint letter to acquaint themselves with the contents of that petition or joint letter, and to ascertain that it does not contain language which is disrespectful towards Council. - 55.3 Every Councillor presenting a petition or joint letter to Council must: - 55.3.1 write or otherwise record their name at the beginning of the petition or joint letter; and - 55.3.2 confine themselves to a statement of the persons from whom it comes, the number of signatories to it, the material matters expressed in it and the text of the prayer or request. - Every petition or joint letter presented to Council must be in writing (other than pencil), contain the request of the petitioners or signatories and be signed by at least 12 people. - Every petition or joint letter must be signed by the persons whose names are appended to it by their names or marks, and, except in cases of incapacity or sickness, by no one else and the address of every petitioner or signatory must be clearly stated. - Any signature appearing on a page which does not bear the text of the whole of the petition or request may not be considered by Council.
+- Unless Council determines to consider it as an item of urgent business, no motion (other than a motion to receive the same) may be made on any petition, joint letter, memorial or other like application until the next fixed Council meeting after that at which it has been presented. - It is incumbent on every Councillor presenting a petition or joint letter to acquaint themselveshimself-or-herself with the contents of that petition or joint letter, and to ascertain that it does not contain language <a href="https://which.is.google.com/which-is.google.com/w - 55.3 Every Councillor presenting a petition or joint letter to Council must: - 55.3.1 write or otherwise record their his or her name at the beginning of the petition or joint letter; and - 55.3.2 confine themselveshimself or herself to a statement of the persons from whom it comes, the number of signatories to it, the material matters expressed in it and the text of the prayer or request. - Every petition or joint letter presented to Council must be in writing (other than pencil), typing or printing, contain the request of the petitioners or signatories and be signed by at least 12 people. - Every petition or joint letter must be signed by the persons whose names are appended to it by their names or marks, and, except in cases of incapacity or sickness, by no one else and the address of every petitioner or signatory must be clearly stated. - Any signature appearing on a page which does not bear the text of the whole of the petition or request may not be considered by Council.

-- Every page of a hard copy petition or joint letter must be a single page of paper and not be posted, stapled, pinned or otherwise affixed or attached to any piece of paper other than another page of the petition or joint letter. - Electronic or online petitions, joint letters, memorials or like applications must contain the name, address and email address of each petitioner or signatory, which details will, for the purposes of this Rule 55, qualify as the signature of such petitioner or signatory. - 55.9 If a petition, joint letter, memorial or other like application relates to an operational matter, Council must refer it to the Chief Executive Officer for consideration.
+- Every page of a hard copy petition or joint letter must be a single page of paper and not be posted, stapled, pinned or otherwise affixed or attached to any piece of paper other than another page of the petition or joint letter. - 55.8 Electronic or online petitions, joint letters, memorials or like applications must contain the name and email address of each petitioner or signatory, which details will, for the purposes of this Rule 55, qualify as the address and signature of such petitioner or signatory. - 55.
+9 If a petition, joint letter, memorial or other like application relates to an operational matter, Council must refer it to the Chief Executive Officer for consideration.